Robert Vernon (art patron): Life

 Vernon was a self-made man, a jobmaster, posting contractor, and dealer in horses in London in a large way.
 He amassed a fortune as contractor for the supply of horses to the British armies during the Napoleonic Wars.

 Between 1820 and 1847 Vernon collected about 200 pictures by living British artists, with a few by other European painters.
-On 22 December 1847 he presented a selection of 166 pictures from his collection to the nation through a gift to the National Gallery.
+On 22 December 1847 he presented the Vernon Gift, a selection of 166 pictures from his collection, to the nation through a gift to the National Gallery.